 At Santa Fe, we promote scholarships through several different means.
 Most notably, an extensive scholarship list is available on the school website.
 In order to access a table of available scholarships, 1) visit www.santafechiefs.k12.mo.us; 2) choose the High School Tab; 3) click on Counselor’s Corner; and 4) choose Scholarships for Santa Fe Seniors!
 There, you will find hundreds of scholarships, some of which are directly linked to an online or PDF application.
 In other cases, your child will need to obtain an application directly from an organization’s member or the high school counselor.
 All information, including the scholarship’s due date, criteria, and monetary award is listed on the provided table that can be accessed through the website.
 Make this a “favorite,” and encourage your child to visit the site often.

 Additionally, scholarships will be promoted through the “Counselor’s Corner” section of the Santa Fe Times, so remember to check for related articles every Friday.
-Scholarships will also be listed in the daily announcements at school and on a scholarship bulletin in Mrs. Borchers’s room.
+Scholarships will also be listed in the daily announcements at school and weekly emails will be sent to all seniors and their parents with updates.
 Seniors and parents are reminded not to wait until the exact deadline date to submit scholarship applications, as sometimes extra paper work is required by school staff that must accompany the application forms.
 If a teacher or counselor is gone on the day of the deadline, the scholarship application may be submitted late, and this could negatively affect your child’s chances of receiving the scholarship.
 Seniors and their parents will also do well to make copies of all scholarship applications they submit.
 Many applications ask for similar information which can be easily accessed with the copied information.
 If you have younger children, it's also helpful to have a record of your older children's applications for later review.

 Recommendation letters are a huge part of the scholarship process.
 Ensure that your child has consulted with teachers, clergy, family friends, or community leaders and that their recommendations are both intact and easily accessible.
 Often times, scholarship applications ask for a brief essay (usually between 100 and 500 words).
 Unfortunately, many students pass these by because of the extra effort required.
 In turn, millions of scholarship dollars go unclaimed each year due to a lack of applications submitted.

-On September 27, a financial aid meeting for seniors and their parents will be held in the high school library at 6:30 p.m.
-A representative from the financial aid office at UCM will be on hand to answer all of your financial aid questions.
+On September 19, a financial aid meeting for seniors and their parents will be held in the high school library at 6:30 p.m.
+A representative from the financial aid office at State Fair Community College will be on hand to answer all of your financial aid questions.
 Prepare yourself by obtaining an FSA ID which is required in order to file your FAFSA application online.
 An FSA ID is required of both the applicant and parent and serves as your electronic signature.
 Visit https://fsaid.ed.gov/npas/index.htm to obtain your FSA ID today!